bitDaft/level_editor/README.md

 created for console,since i dont know how to make gui

-Created for terminal,
-since i dont know how to make gui,
-and it is easier on the shell

 As of now,produces a grid (10x10)(cannot change size,will figure it out later)

  **arrow keys to navigate**